-Today’s the last day of posts for Valentine’s Breakfast.
+Today is the last day of posts for Valentine’s Breakfast.
 I hope you found something yummy to make your loved ones, if not you are welcome to peruse my breakfast category for other yummy ideas.
-Today’s recipe is one I found in a recent Healthy Cooking issue.
+Today’s recipe is one I found in a recent issue of Healthy Cooking.
 A reader sent in her original recipe asking them to lighten it up for her.
-Not sure how many calories the original had but this one comes in at 326 calories a serving.
+Not sure how many calories the original had in it but this version of the chocolate croissant pudding comes in at 326 calories a serving.

 I did adjust the recipe slightly, but I think the calorie amount would be about the same or less.
 However, I do think that this dish could use a little more chocolate.
 I suggest making a little chocolate ganche to drizzle over each serving which would up the calories a little, but you just want a little drizzle here.
-It would also be excellent served with some fresh strawberries.
+I have included it in the recipe.
+This chocolate croissant pudding would also be excellent served with some fresh strawberries on top.

 This is made using day old croissants.
 You want them to be dry.
 I can usually get some at my local Smith’s for half the price of fresh in the day old section.

 Real Mom Kitchen

 - 15 mini or cocktail sized day-old croissants split (10 oz. pkg)

 - 5 cups 2% milk

 - 1 cup 6 oz semi sweet chocolate chips

 - Slice all of the croissants in half.
 Line the bottom of a 13-in. x 9-in. baking dish coated with cooking spray with croissant bottoms You may have a couple extra bottoms.

 - Sprinkle with chocolate chips and replace croissant tops.
 Just match the tops the best you can.
 Then with any of the extra croissants, break them into pieces and fill in any gaps.